 - This leadership role includes all aspects with regard to coordination, management and strategic planning, performance management, coaching and continuous optimization of the entire organization

-- In addition the Head of Immune Biology also is responsible for running the in vivo immunization group of the department which carries out all immunizations for pRED and, in part, also for the Roche Professional Diagnostic group in Penzberg.
+- One of your reports leads the in vivo immunization group which carries out all immunizations for pRED and, in part, also for the Roche Professional Diagnostic group in Penzberg.

 - Being an expert in pre-Lead ID and project teams and advising and defining together with the responsible LMR program managers the teams on the adequate immunization strategies.